-- 1. A centralized transfer waiting list will be administered by DHA's occupancy staff are responsible for submitting requests for transfer including necessary documentation, to the central transfer administrator.
+- 1. A centralized transfer waiting list will be administered by RHA's occupancy staff are responsible for submitting requests for transfer including necessary documentation, to the central transfer administrator.

-- 2. Transfers will be sorted into their appropriate categories by DHA.
+- 2. Transfers will be sorted into their appropriate categories by RHA.
 Admissions will be made in the following order:

-- First: Emergency transfers, then
+- 1\ First: Emergency transfers, then

-- Category 1 Administrative Transfers,
+- 2\ Category 1 Administrative Transfers,

-- Category 2 Administrative Transfers,
+- 3\ Category 2 Administrative Transfers,

-- Category 3 Administrative Transfers
+- 4\ Category 3 Administrative Transfers

-Within each category, transfer applications will be sorted by the date the completed file (including any verification needed) is received by DHA.
+Within each category, transfer applications will be sorted by the date the completed file (including any verification needed) is received by RHA.

-- 3. Category 2 transfers to correct occupancy standards may be recommended at time of re-examination or interim redetermination. - 4.
+- 3. Category 2 transfers to correct occupancy standards may be recommended at time of reexamination or interim redetermination. - 4.
 Residents in a Category 2 over/under housed status will be advised in writing that a transfer is recommended and that the family has been placed on the transfer list. - 5.
 When a head of a household, originally housed in a bedroom by him/herself, has or adopts a child, the family will not be approved for a Category 2 transfer until the child is two (2) years of age.
 Exceptions: spouse or partner returns to the unit, marriage takes place, or family decides to remain in the unit and the unit is large enough (using the smallest-unit standard) to accommodate the number of persons now in the household. - 6.
-Split-family transfers will be processed as Category 2 administrative transfers. - Families that split into 2 "new" households may be transferred to two different units or - A portion of the "old" household may be transferred to a single unit depending on family circumstances and unit availability. - Such transfers will be made in a manner that minimizes the impact on vacant units. - 7.
-The ratio of transfer to admission shall be determined based on the need and vacancies of the DHA, however as a general rule of thumb, the DHA will try and maintain a 3:1 ratio.
+The ratio of transfer to admission shall be determined based on the need and vacancies of the

+RHA, however as a general rule of thumb, the RHA will try and maintain a 3:1 ratio.